Yazidism: Cosmogony and beginning of life

 The Yazidi qewls mention the universe as having originated from a white pearl that existed in pre-eternity.
 At the beginning of the time prior to the creation, God emerged from the cosmic pearl, which rested on the horns of a bull that stood on the back of a fish.
 After God and the pearl separated, the universe burst out of the pearl and became visible as waves rippled across from pearl to form the primeval Cosmic Ocean.
 As the pearl burst open, the beginning of the material universe was set in motion.
 Mihbet (meaning 'love') came into being and was laid as the original foundation, colours began to form, and red, yellow and white began to shine from the burst pearl.

 The Yazidi religion has its own perception of the colours, which is seen in the mythology and shown through clothing taboos, in religious ceremonies, customs and rituals.
 Colours are perceived as the symbolizations of nature and the beginning of life, thus the emphasis of colours can be found in the creation myth.
-The colors white, red, green and yellow in particular are frequently emphasized.
+The colors white, red, green and yellow in particular are frequently emphasised.
 White is considered the color of purity and peace and is the main colour of the religious clothing of the Yazidis.

 Yazidi accounts of the creation differ significantly from those of the Abrahamic religions (Judaism, Christianity, and Islam), since they are derived from the Ancient Mesopotamian and Indo-Iranian traditions; therefore, Yazidi cosmogony is closer to those of Ancient Iranian religions, Yarsanism, and Zoroastrianism.